REGISTRATION NOW OPEN!

-The Forensic Photography Symposium was a first of its kind virtual gathering of forensic photographers from around the globe to share knowledge, techniques, promote the study, and enhance the stature of forensic photography.
+The Forensic Photography Symposium is a first of its kind virtual gathering of forensic photographers from around the globe to share knowledge, techniques, promote the study, and enhance the stature of forensic photography.

-Due to its virtual format, the FPS was open to attendees from all over the world.
-We brought together forensic photographers, crime scene investigators and technical experts to learn about problems faced by everyday investigators and how to overcome them by utilizing your camera and equipment to its full potential.
+Due to its virtual format, the FPS brings together attendees from all over the world.
+Forensic photographers, crime scene investigators and technical experts attend to learn about problems faced by everyday investigators and how to overcome them by utilizing the digital camera and equipment to its full potential.

 We've put together a list of presentation topics delivered by some of the biggest names in the field.
 Attendants gained valuable tips and tricks on how to tackle difficult photographic situations from experienced and knowledgeable photographers who have demonstrated proficiency in many areas of forensic photography.
 The focus of this symposium was on practical, real-world issues and we invited manufacturers, developers and technical experts to discuss how things work and why they behave the way they do.
 Topics such as mirrorless cameras, sensors, lenses, filters, lighting, 360° imagery, night time photography, working with lasers and much more were covered.